Amelia Seyssel - Music Studio

 NOTE: SAA Voice Unit Courses are now available in Online, Hybrid, and/or In-person formats.
 Be sure to read the course descriptions carefully.

-For officially available SAA Units and other SAA coursework in Voice, check the SAA Website Events listing for Voice at this link.
+For officially available SAA Units and other SAA coursework in Voice, check the SAA Website Events page, then 'filter' by instrument (Voice): Events [NOTE: 'Enrichment' coursework applicable to all instruments will also be listed here.]

 Coursework is not OFFICIALLY AVAILABLE until SAA has formally approved the course offering.
 Any Coursework listed on this site is planned and assumes SAA approval.
 Course and Dates are not final until officially posted on the SAA website.